InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 #### `TCData`

-This object contains both the encoded and unencoded values of the TC String as well as information about the CMP `eventStatus` and whether or not GDPR applies to this user in this context (see the section ["What does the gdprApplies value mean?"](#what-does-the-gdprapplies-value-mean) for more).
-If GDPR does not apply to this user in this context then only `gdprApplies`, `tcfPolicyVersion`, `cmpId` and `cmpVersion` shall exist in the object.
-If it is unknown just yet whether GDPR Applies to this user in this context or if this is CMP Stub code then the `callback` shall not be invoked until that `gdprApplies` is known.
+This object contains both the encoded and unencoded values of the TC String as well as information about the CMP `eventStatus` and whether or not GDPR (or CPL) applies to this user in this context (see the section ["What does the gdprApplies value mean?"](#what-does-the-gdprapplies-value-mean) or ["What does the cplApplies value mean?"](#what-does-the-cplapplies-value-mean) for more) :
+- If GDPR does not apply to this user in this context then only `gdprApplies`, `tcfPolicyVersion`, `cmpId` and `cmpVersion` shall exist in the object.
+- If it is unknown just yet whether GDPR Applies to this user in this context or if this is CMP Stub code then the `callback` shall not be invoked until that `gdprApplies` is known.
+- If CPL does not apply to this user in this context then only `cplApplies`, `tcfPolicyVersion`, `cmpId` and `cmpVersion` shall exist in the object.
+- If it is unknown just yet whether CPL Applies to this user in this context or if this is CMP Stub code then the `callback` shall not be invoked until that `cplApplies` is known.

 ``` javascript
 TCData = {